-On December 10, 2014, GTECH and the TLC executed a "Contract for Lottery Operations and Services" ("Operations Contract").
+On December 10, 2014, GTECH and the TLC renewed their longstanding contractual arrangement by executing a "Contract for Lottery Operations and Services" ("Operations Contract").
+CR 119.
 The Operations Contract gives GTECH the exclusive right to operate the Texas Lottery through the year 2020.
+The Operations Contract is a matter of public record and can be accessed on the TLC's website.

-Paragraph 3.8 of the Operations Contract describes the relationship of the parties as follows:
+Paragraph 3.8 of GTECH's Operations Contract describes the arm's length relationship of the parties as follows: